-Item Description Wireless Interface Select which wireless interface to configure BSS-MAC (SSID) Select desired BSS to configure BSS Enabled Enable or disable this SSID Network Name (SSID) Sets the network name (also known as SSID) of this network Network Type Selecting Closed hides the network from active scans.
+Item Description Wireless Interface Select which wireless interface to configure BSS-MAC (SSID) Select desired BSS to configure BSS Enabled Enable or disable this SSID Network Name (SSID) Displays the Wi-Fi network name or SSID that users will see when searching for Wi-Fi networks.
+Network Type Selecting Closed hides the network from active scans.
 Selecting Open reveals the network from active scans.
 AP Isolation Selecting On enables AP Isolation mode.
 When enabled, STAs associated with the AP will not be able to communicate with each other.
-BSS Max Associations Limit Sets the maximum associations for this BSS
+L2 Isolation Wireless clients on the guest network cannot access hardwired LAN clients